brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 That less specific route is called an aggregate route.
 The process of replacing several specific routes with single aggregate route is called aggreation.
-The most extreme case of aggregation is replacing all routes in the route table with a default route 0.0.0.0.
+The most extreme case of aggregation is replacing all routes in the route table with a default route 0.0.0.0/0 (or ::0/0 in the case of IPv6).

 The most common use case for aggregation is to reduce the size of the route table by removing details where they are not needed.
 For example, within their own network, Internet Service Providers (ISPs) need specific routes to each of their customers.
 However, ISPs typically only advertise a single aggregate route for their entire address space to other ISPs.

-Most existing routing protocols (BGP, OSPF, ISIS, ...) allow you to manually configure aggregate prefixes.
+Most existing routing protocols (BGP, OSPF, ISIS, ...) allow you to manually configure aggregation.

 ## Disaggregation before RIFT